-RM Class Dox contains all classes of the
+RM Class The RM Class box contains all classes of the

 Dimensions RM server you logged in to.

 Select the class into which you wish to import the requirements.
 If you want to import a document, the class must be a Chapter class.